Avoid These 7 Contract Mistakes That Cost Small Businesses Thousands

 5. Outdated Legal Language

-Keeping your contracts updated ensures:
+Keeping your contracts current ensures that:

 6. Ignoring Jurisdiction and Governing Law